Two-Fisted Tales: Change in format and demise

 Two-Fisted Tales was published with a companion title, Frontline Combat, for most of its run.
 Towards the end of 1953, a decrease in interest due to the end of the Korean War, as well as Kurtzman becoming overwhelmed with his work on Mad required changes to be made.
 Frontline Combat was dropped entirely while Two-Fisted Tales was changed from bi-monthly to quarterly publication.
 As sales continued to drop, Gaines was forced to fold the title.
 Over its four-year span, the comic ran for 24 issues, ending with issue 41, in February 1955.

 Reprints

 Two-Fisted Tales has been reprinted several times.
 It was fully reprinted in a series of four black-and-white hardcover books by publisher Russ Cochran as part of The Complete EC Library in 1980.
 Between October 1992 and July 1998, Cochran, in association with Gemstone Publishing, reprinted all 24 issues.
 This complete run was later rebound, with covers included, in a series of five softcover EC Annuals.
 In 2007, Cochran and Gemstone began to publish hardcover, digitally colored volumes of Two-Fisted Tales as part of the EC Archives series.
 Two volumes of a projected four were published before the project fell into limbo.
-GC Press LLC, a boutique imprint established by Russ Cochran and Grant Geissman, announced in a September 1, 2011 press release that it is continuing the EC Archives series, and the first new releases shipped in January 2012.
+Dark Horse resumed publication of the series in 2014, releasing the fourth and final volume in 2019.